-COURSE INFORMATION

-Fieldwork: N/A

-Course Contributions: Education Perfect Online Subscription \$20 purchased at the Finance Centre (highly recommended)
+Course Contributions: \$10 Workbook (highly recommended)

 Course Leads to: Level 1 Spanish

-Teacher in charge of subject: Ms Lodge

-HOLA in charge of subject: Ms Lodge
+Teacher in charge of subject: Ms Lodge HOLA in charge of subject: Ms Lodge

-This is a one-year course aimed at developing basic writing, listening, reading and speaking skills in Spanish.
+This course is aimed at developing basic writing, listening, reading and speaking skills in Spanish.
 It also aims to develop awareness of Spanish culture, the role of Spanish in the world and the culture of Latin American countries who have Spanish as their main language.
 Students will become familiar with NCEA style assessments and will be given the opportunity to use their language skills with native speakers.
 The learning will be enhanced with cultural activities, access to outside competitions and the use of ICT.